csrocha/fpoc-chrome/README.md

 ## List of Supported Printers

-### Argentina
+### The column _State_

-#### Valores de la columna _Estado_
+This column show the state of the develop.

-- Dev: En desarrollo.
+- Dev: In developing.
-- NoTest: Podría funcionar, pero no está testeado.
-- Test: En testing.
+- Test: In testing.
-- Prod: En producción.
+- Mat: Mature.
+- No: No supported.
+- NoTest: No tested.

+### List by countries

 ### Listado de impresoras Homologadas en Argentina.